iwillwen/notes-app-vuejs-mindb/README.md

 # Learn Vuex by Building a Notes App

-This code is for the tutorial on building a Notes App using VueJs and Vuex
+This code is for the tutorial on building a Notes App using VueJs and MinDB

 Check out the full tutorial on [coligo](http://coligo.io/learn-vuex-by-building-notes-app/)